Geopositioning

-Geopositioning, also known as geotracking, geolocalization, geolocating, geolocation, or geoposition fixing, is the process of determining or estimating the geographic position of an object.
+Geopositioning is the process of determining or estimating the geographic position of an object or a person.

-Geopositioning yields a set of geographic coordinates (such as latitude and longitude) in a given map datum; positions may also be expressed as a bearing and range from a known landmark.
+Geopositioning yields a set of geographic coordinates (such as latitude and longitude) in a given map datum.
+Geographic positions may also be expressed indirectly, as a distance in linear referencing or as a bearing and range from a known landmark.

+The resulting geoposition is sometimes referred to as geolocation, and the process of geopositioning may also be described as geo-localization.

-In turn, positions can determine a meaningful location, such as a street address.
+In turn, positions can be used to determine a more easily understandable location, such as a street address (see reverse geocoding).